 A bobbin winder is a part of your sewing machine specifically designed to wind your bobbin.
 The winder will rotate to wind thread from a large spool onto the smaller bobbin that will be inserted in the bottom of your sewing machine.

 What is a Bobbin - In Conclusion

-Remember to always keep your sewing machine clean and well oiled to ensure a smooth ride.
+Remember to always keep your sewing machine clean and well-oiled to ensure a smooth ride.
 Your sewing machine and the bobbin need love and care to give you the best performance.
-In other words, if you want your machine to go bobbin along merrily like the song ‘Red Red Robin’ you will want to hear the sweet song of a machine whirring away happily.
-Then you’ll have no need to be sobbing ‘cos your bobbin is not running perfectly.
+Thanks for reading what is a bobbin.